-On Friday, May 22nd, KEXP celebrates World Goth Day — a day for the goth scene to honor its own culture and make its presence known to the world.
+On Friday, May 22nd, KEXP celebrated World Goth Day — a day for the goth scene to honor its own culture and make its presence known to the world.
 It’s a shadowy global gathering you won’t want to miss.

 Back in 2025, we heard from Martin Oldgoth, co-founder of World Goth Day, in conversation with Sharlese, host of Mechanical Breakdown, about the holiday’s origin in 2009.
 What started as a sort of joke on BBC Radio 6 Music rapidly spread across the world as a celebration of goth culture, which is constantly evolving.
 And, no, you don’t have to wear black.